jammie1903/todolist-app/README.md

 * Unit tests
 * Allowing for multiple todo lists
 * Connecting to MongoDB
-* Adding a header, footer and relevant icons
+* Adding a footer and relevant icons
-* Centralising theme colours for styled components
 * Allow edit/delete of items (already possible in the back-end)